sarabisto/Databases_and_Information_Systems/README.md

-# SQL Project
+# Databases and Information Systems

-Database Project on Postgres SQL for CS course
+Database Project on Postgres SQL for CS course, lecture notes, excercises